NicolasPetton/Indium/readme.md

 ## Missing features

-Jade is young, here's a list of missing/wanted features
+Indium is young, here's a list of missing/wanted features

 - ~~Code evaluation using `C-x C-e` from project JS buffers~~
 - ~~Adding breakpoints (to remove the need for `debugger` statements)~~
 - Network inspector (could get inspiration from restclient.el)
 - DOM inspector
-- Start processes (~~chromium~~, node, grunt, gulp, etc.) from Emacs and attach a jade connection to it.
+- Start processes (~~chromium~~, node, grunt, gulp, etc.) from Emacs and attach a indium connection to it.

 ## Backends

-There is currently support for Chrom[e|ium], & nodejs.
-The firefox backend is currently missing.
+There is currently support for Chrom[e|ium] & nodejs.
+The firefox backend is in the TODO list.